newtheatre/history-project/contributing.md

 We use Git and GitHub to both collaborate on and serve this website.

-1. Post a report on our [issue tracker](https://github.com/newtheatre/history-project/issues).
+1. Post a report on our [<i class="octicon octicon-issue-opened"></i> issue tracker](https://github.com/newtheatre/history-project/issues).
 We use a GitHub issue tracker for both design and content changes to the site.

-2. If you're technically inclined read our [docs](/docs/) and create a [pull request](https://github.com/newtheatre/history-project/compare) on our repository.
+2. If you're technically inclined read our [docs](/docs/) and create a [<i class="octicon octicon-git-pull-request"></i> pull request](https://github.com/newtheatre/history-project/compare) on our repository.